nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 If the user types an invalid command-word or index, `AutocompleteEngine#suggestCommand` will throw a `ParseException`, which causes the text to be displayed in red.

-<div markdown="span" class="alert alert-info">:information_source: **Note:** For **Step 9**, the autocomplete feature does not actually validate whether the argument values are valid or indexes exist.
+<div markdown="span" class="alert alert-info">:information_source: **Note:** The autocomplete feature does not actually validate whether the argument values are valid or indexes exist.
 It's merely a simple heuristic check, to help users avoid making obvious syntax mistakes in the commands.
 </div>

 #### Design considerations